wp-plugins/x-forms-express/readme.txt

 ### Create professional forms real fast, real easy!
 **[X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix)** is a **High Quality** and simple to use **Form Creator**.
-If you have a need to create and customize good looking forms on your WordPress website, look no further...**[X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix) is the answer**!
+If you have a need to create and customize good looking forms on your WordPress website, **you came to the right place!**

 We created [X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix), where X=Any, because we got sick of trying to find the perfect form builder.
 From the knowledge we gathered from all the form builders that came short we came up with this, [X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix)...and we share it with you!